The best keyboards for creatives

 Also from Wombat, the more compact Coleus is also designed with Macs in mind, but this one looks very different from your average mechanical keyboard – it almost looks low profile with its slimline presentation, and with no number pad, it could fit into most work bags.
 The keyboard offers more functionality than Apple's own offerings.
 We've found it to be a sturdy, comfortable option that's satisfying to type on, and the funky RGB lighting is a nice gaming-inspired touch that looks quite beautiful on this sleek device. like the Pine Pro, Mac users are clearly a primary target, but the keyboard will work with any system.
 Again, it's by no means cheap, but the quality is apparent.
 See our full Wombat Coleus review for more details.

-How should I choose the best keyboard for me?
+How to choose the best keyboard

-Which is the best keyboard for your needs will depend a lot on your personal tastes.
-Many people swear by chunky mechanical keyboards because they feel the travel of the keys gives a more satisfyingly tactile feel, which can make typing more accurate.
 However, some low-profile keyboards have found ways to create more resistance to help users get into the flow of typing, for example the scissor switches on Apple's Magic Keyboard.
 Other things to consider are looks (RGB lighting isn't for everyone), and whether you're prepared to pay out for extra productivity boosting features such as hot keys or dials that can be programmed for shortcuts or to control specific programs or actions.
-You'll also want to consider size.
-Full-size mechanical keyboards can be very functional and comfortable to use, but they tend to be bulky and take up more space on a desk than more compact options.

 Beren has worked on creative titles at Future Publishing for over 13 years.
 Cutting his teeth as Staff Writer on the digital art magazine ImagineFX, he moved on to edit several creative titles, and is currently the Ecommerce Editor on the most effective creative website in the world.
 When he's not testing and reviewing the best ergonomic office chairs, phones, laptops, TVs, monitors and various types of storage, he can be found finding and comparing the best deals on the tech that creatives value the most.